 Join veteran environmentalist and original organizer and petitioner for the Green Amendment Movement, Maya van Rossum at Northampton Community College as she discusses her new book, The Green Amendment: Securing our Right to a Healthy Environment, followed by Q&A and signing.
-Come out and meet Maya, pick up a copy of the book, and learn about the future of environmental advocacy.
+Come out and meet Maya and learn about the future of environmental advocacy.

 Tuesday, November 13, 2018, 11:00am